Ademsk1/ademsk1.github.io/_posts/2025-09-25-Ascii-Adventures-1.md

 }
 ```

 This seems far less verbose than it should be, but this actually suited me quite well.
-We have an angle from -90 - 90 degrees - so 180 degree range - we shift up by $\pi$ if it's negative to get a positive range.
+We have an angle from -90 - 90 degrees - so 180 degree rang - we shift up by $\pi$ (edit: this is clearly a mistake.
+But nothing changes if you have $\pi / 2$) if it's negative to get a positive range.
 I wanted to divvy this range into 4 segments (hence the `Math.PI / 4`) - then I divided the angle to get the char index I wanted.

 It's certainly not a generic solution to getting chars in the right place, but it will definitely work for this scenario!